Machine learning based hyperspectral image analysis: A survey: Open Issues and Future Challenges

 \subsection{Curse of dimensionality}

-The high dimensionality of hyperspectral data is a well-documented problem in remote sensing.
+The high dimensionality of hyperspectral data is a well-studied problem in remote sensing.
 Some of the technique proposed to tackle it are dimensionality reduction~\cite{shaw2002_llm}, fusion of spatial information~\cite{fauvel2013}, transfer and multitask learning~\cite{Yang2017_deep,tuia2011}, and supplementation of training data with synthetic examples~\cite{chen2016}.
-However, the problem of high dimensionality is far from being solved.
-Because hyperspectral images are oversampled in spectral dimension, redundancies exist between the bands of the hyperspectral image.
-A big question is what is the intrinsic dimension of hyperspectral data~\cite{chang2018review}, i.e., the minimum number of bands required to carry all the information in an image.
-The quantification of the intrinsic dimensionality would not only lead to development more efficient analysis algorithms, but also aid in the development of efficient hyperspectral sensors with optimized number of bands and sampling.
+However, there is still much more to explore about the nature of hyperspectral data.
+Two of the open questions about the characteristics of hyperspectral data are intrinsic dimensionality~\cite{lunga2014manifold} and virtual dimensionality~\cite{chang2018review}.
+Since, hyperspectral bands typically oversample reflectance spectra in many wavelengths, it is imperative that hyperspectral data lies in a smaller subspace within a higher dimensional space.
+The minimum number of dimensions required to carry all of the relevant information in an image is called intrinsic dimensionality.
+There is a need for methods that can extract a lower dimensional representation of hyperspectral data that can be applied on diverse images for a wide range of applications.
+Proper quantification and understanding of the intrinsic dimensionality would not only lead to development more efficient analysis algorithms, but also aid in the development of cost-effective, efficient sensors with fewer optimized bands.
+Virtual dimensionality is a related concept and is defined as the total number of possible unique spectral signatures.
+As discussed earlier, reflectance spectrum of a material is a linear or non-linear combination of its constituent "pure" materials' reflectance spectra.
+This means every reflectance spectrum can be categorized as pure (endmember) or impure (mixed).
+So, if there is a fixed, quantifiable intrinsic dimensionality of hyperspectral data, there should also be only a fixed number of pure materials.
+Virtual dimensionality is a relatively unexplored idea compared to intrinsic dimensionality and can have profound impact on hyperspectral data analysis if it is properly understood.